By CVO Staff

 Pacific University was founded in 1849 by the United Church of Christ.
 Though the school is no longer officially affiliated with the church, it does maintain a close working relationship.
 Approximately half of Pacific University’s student body are undergraduates, all of whom are pursuing one of more than 50 degree options.
 These include writing, education, and international business, among others.
 Pacific University is also one of only 21 schools in the U.S. and Canada to offer a doctorate degree in optometry.
 Some of Pacific University’s notable alumni include Heart vocalist Nancy Wilson, NFL player Dick Daniels, and author Carol Pott.

 Gonzaga University is the second Catholic university to make our list of the most affordable colleges in the Pacific Northwest.
-Founded in 1887 by the Society of Jesus, Gonzaga offers bachelor’s, master’s, and doctoral degrees in the arts and sciences, business administration, education, law, nursing and human physiology, engineering and applied science, and professional studies.
-U.S. News & World Report ranks Gonzaga as the 4th best university in the West, as well as 112th nationally.
+Founded in 1887 by the Society of Jesus, Gonzaga offers bachelor’s, master’s, and doctoral degrees in the arts and sciences, business administration, education, law, nursing, human physiology, engineering and applied science, and professional studies.
+U.S. News & World Report ranks Gonzaga as the 4th best university in the West and 112th nationally.
 The Princeton Review also included Gonzaga on its list of the best 382 colleges, while Forbes named it the 33rd best college overall in the western U.S.

 Seattle University (SU) is another Catholic option for those interested in attending an affordable religious university.
 Located in Seattle’s First Hill neighborhood, the university enrolls approximately 7,500 students each year.
 These students have 61 bachelor’s degree programs, 31 graduate degrees, and 27 certificate programs from which to choose.
 One especially popular degree program is Macroeconomics, as evidenced by the fact Bloomberg Businessweek declared SU the #1 school in the nation for the subject.
 The Wall Street Journal ranked Seattle University has the best private university in the Northwest, while U.S. News & World Report called it the 5th best school in the West.